MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 in that case.
 Java type resolution will look at the ``@ManagedCModule`` declarations in Java source code to find the Java class containing the Java static method.
 A SOAR error will be triggered if no Java method found.

+.. _managedc.communication.managedc_to_java:

-Calling C from Managed Java
+Calling Managed C from Java
 ---------------------------

 The MicroEJ Core Engine allows to expose C functions to Java.
 C functions has to be declared as global function (intern C function